ataey/ataey/README.md

 - 👋 Hi, I’m Messiah!
 - 👀 I’m interested in Data Science and Machine Learning.
+- 🤖️ I’m currently enrolled in a Masters of Robotics and Computer Vision at Ryerson University.
 - 📫 Feel free to reach out: messiahataey@gmail.com

 <!---